Consumer culture of China: Wet markets

-Human Trafficking
+Human trafficking

 The women and children sold in these extreme markets are victims of human trafficking that has become a common occurrence in China.
 Many children who are left unsupervised for a short period of time are at risk of being kidnapped and sold in these extreme markets, even if they are in their own homes.
 Many parents who are victims of having their children go missing often have to make organizations among themselves in order to find their children.
 Many parents who have reported their child's disappearance to the authorities or even government officials.

-Negative Impacts on the Environment
+Negative impacts on the environment

-The rise of consumerism in China has helped boost the market and raise China's economy, but has played a part in severe damage to the environment and air pollution in China and the rest of the world.
+The rise of consumerism in China has helped boost the market and raise China's economy but has played a part in severe damage to the environment and air pollution in China and the rest of the world.
 During the Mao Era, being wasteful was heavily looked down upon and it was encouraged that the Chinese population be frugal with their belonging.
 Personal consumption was heavily looked down upon and people often reused their personal belongings due to the mass amount of poverty that plagued China during the Mao Era.
 The Chinese population also had to deal with a scarce amount of products being available to purchase.
 By the 1990s however, people were free to easily deposit and buy as much goods and products as they pleased as the emergence of a wider variety of products due to higher production rates within China.
 However, the rise of consumer culture has led to the rise of wasteful habits as well as pollution.
 For example, by the 1990s, chopsticks were given out to be used and disposed off frequently.
-While this seems like a minor change in Chinese society, the easy disposal of chopsticks millions of trees being cut down to produce these disposable chopsticks that are handed out everyday in China.
+While this seems like a minor change in Chinese society, the easy disposal of chopsticks millions of trees being cut down to produce these disposable chopsticks that are handed out every day in China.
 However, disposable products instead of reusable ones became a symbol of a civilized lifestyle, particularly by China's middle class that could afford this behavior.
 Many food markets and eating establishments have been switching to disposable products like chopsticks since the 1980s.
 Also, due to economic changes introduced back in the end of the 1970s, the Chinese population has grown accustomed to eating large proportions of food, especially meat.
 The consumption of meat was now considered in Chinese society to be a symbol of luxury, which was life that many people in China desired to have and showcase to their peers.
 Meat like beef, pork, and chicken is extremely common in almost every Chinese meal today, and this results in an increasing amount of livestock to be raised for future consumption.
 Due to constant grazing, many areas that were one grassland have turned to deserts in China with nearly a million acres of land in China being turned to a desert.
 This allows for more loose soil and dust to be picked up by the wind and travel around in the air, causing more population.